guglxni/fedzk/docs/CONTRIBUTING.md

 ## Questions?

-Feel free to [open an issue](https://github.com/guglxni/fedzk/issues/new) for any questions or join our [community channels](../README.md#community--support) for real-time discussions.
+Feel free to [open an issue](https://github.com/guglxni/fedzk/issues/new) for any questions related to the project or contributing.

+We're in the process of establishing community channels - please check back for updates in the future.